Nitya0319/raspberrypi-guide/README.md

 # Initial-Setup
-Flash the operating system version required on the SD (Memory) Card being used for the raspberry pi.
+Flash the operating system version required on the SD (Memory) Card being used for the raspberry pi using the Raspberry Pi Imager.
+Download the imager onto your laptop using the link : https://www.raspberrypi.com/software/ <br/>